pmikstacki/SliccDB/README.md

 Console.WriteLine(selectedEdge.Labels.Count);
 ```
 ###### Cypher Interpreter
 Although it is not fully implemented, you can use some of cypher commands.
-For detailed info about current features see [Progress??](####Progress)
+For detailed info about current features see [Progress](#Progress)

 ```Csharp
 CypherInterpreter interpreter = new CypherInterpreter(connection);